Do you want to add an HTML sitemap page in WordPress?

 In the box under ‘Select post types to display’, simply enter ‘Post’ or ‘Page’ to choose what you want to display.

-After that, you can change how the list displays by changing the ‘Orderby’ or ‘Order’ drop-downs.
+Next, you can change how the list displays by changing the ‘Orderby’ or ‘Order’ drop-downs.

 You can also display the excerpt for the pages or posts listed, and enable or disable links.
 However, we’re going to keep the default plugin settings to keep our HTML sitemap simple and easy to browse.